-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") enables our stockholders to vote to approve, on an advisory or nonbinding basis, an advisory resolution on the compensation of our Named Executive Officers, as defined herein, as disclosed in this Proxy Statement in accordance with rules promulgated by the SEC.
+As required by the rules under the Securities Exchange Act of 1934, you are being asked to vote to approve, on an advisory or non-binding basis, an advisory resolution on the compensation of our named executive officers as disclosed in this Proxy Statement in accordance with rules promulgated by the SEC.
 This resolution is commonly referred to as a "say-on-pay" resolution.

 We ask that you indicate your support for our executive compensation policies and practices as described in "Executive Compensation" and the accompanying tables and related disclosures in this Proxy Statement.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our Named Executive Officers and the policies and practices described in this Proxy Statement.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the policies and practices described in this Proxy Statement.
 Your vote is advisory and so will not be binding on the Compensation Committee or the Board of Directors.
 However, the Compensation Committee and the Board of Directors will review the voting results and take them into consideration when structuring future executive compensation arrangements.
-The affirmative vote of the holders of a majority of the shares of Common Stock represented in person or by proxy at the Meeting and voting on the proposal will be required for approval.
+The affirmative vote of the holders of a majority of the shares of Common Stock represented in person or by proxy at the Annual Meeting and voting on the proposal will be required for approval.

-We believe that the experience, abilities and commitment of our Named Executive Officers are unique in the biotechnology industry, and we recognize the need to fairly compensate and retain a senior management team that has produced excellent results.
+We believe that the experience, abilities and commitment of our named executive officers are unique in the biotechnology industry, and we recognize the need to fairly compensate and retain a senior management team that has produced excellent results.
 Accordingly, the Compensation Committee makes compensation decisions for our executive officers after consideration of the following primary objectives:

-- to conserve our cash and align the interests of our executives with our corporate strategy, business objectives, and the long-term interests of our stockholders, our executive compensation is primarily in the form of equity; - to have a portion of each officer's compensation contingent upon the achievement of performance criteria which contributes toward our overall performance and achievement of our long-term strategic goals; - to reward executives for actions that create short-term and long-term sustainable stockholder value; and - to attract, incentivize, and retain our executive talent.
+- to conserve our cash and align the interests of our executives with our corporate strategy, business objectives, and the long-term interests of our stockholders, our executive compensation is primarily in the form of equity; - to reward executives for actions that create short-term and long-term sustainable stockholder value; and - to attract, incentivize, and retain our executive talent.